Hind bint Hamad bin Khalifa Al Thani

 Hind bint Hamad Al Thani (هند بنت حمد بن خليفة آل ثاني; born 15 August 1984) is a Qatari royal.
+She is the daughter of Hamad bin Khalifa Al Thani and Moza bint Nasser and the sister of Emir Tamim bin Hamad Al Thani.
+She serves as vice chair and CEO of the Qatar Foundation.

 Education

 Sheikha Hind holds a bachelor's degree from Duke University in the United States, a master's degree in human rights from University College London, and an International EMBA from HEC Paris in Qatar.

 Career

 She was Co-Chairperson of the Joint Advisory Board of Northwestern University in Qatar, a partner of Hamad Bin Khalifa University; vice chair of Qatar Foundation board of directors; member of the board of trustees of Qatar Foundation; vice chairperson and chairperson of the executive committee of the Supreme Education Council (now the Ministry of Education and Higher Education), and member of the Governing Council of Interpeace.
 She was director of Hamad bin Khalifa Al Thani's Office from 2008 to 2013.
 Concurrently, she held the posts of chairperson of the joint oversight board and chairperson of the executive committee of the College of the North Atlantic Qatar.
 She is vice chairperson and CEO of Qatar Foundation for Education, Science and Community Development (QF), which was founded by her parents Hamad bin Khalifa Al Thani and Moza bint Nasser Al-Missned.